 Creditworthiness of Seller

 .
-Seller shall have delivered to Purchaser evidence acceptable to Purchaser in its reasonable opinion demonstrating Seller’s financial creditworthiness and capability to satisfy all of its indemnification and payment obligations and to perform its covenants under this Agreement or, alternatively, a letter of credit, a holdback of a portion of the Purchase Price or such other credit support or guaranty of a creditworthy entity satisfactory to Purchaser sufficient to secure Seller’s indemnification and payment obligations and performance of covenants under this Agreement.
+Seller shall have delivered to Purchaser evidence acceptable to Purchaser in its sole discretion demonstrating Seller’s financial creditworthiness and capability to satisfy all of its indemnification and payment obligations under this Agreement and to perform all of its covenants under this Agreement or, alternatively, Seller shall have delivered a letter of credit and/or a holdback of a portion of the Purchase Price or such other credit support or guaranty of a creditworthy entity in form and substance satisfactory to Purchaser in its sole discretion to adequately secure Seller’s indemnification and payment obligations and performance of its covenants under this Agreement.

 Other Matters